b3nj5m1n/xdg-ninja/README.md

 Currently, a subset of the [arch wiki page on XDG_BASE_DIR](https://wiki.archlinux.org/title/XDG_Base_Directory) is implemented as configurations.

+## Running

+Clone the repository somewhere, then run the _./xdg-ninja.sh_ script.

+This will run every test in the default configuration.

 ## Configuration

 The configuration is done in the _programs/_ directory.